studiodomu/studiodomu.github.io/content/projects/the-edenbound/index.md

 date: 2024-05-19
 category: "Sci-fi"
 image: "1.png"
+description: "The Edenbound is a thrilling sci-fi short film from award-winning director Andrew McGee and produced by Studio Domu."
 synopsis: "Amid an unending planetary war, a pilot’s loyalty is tested when she crashes into enemy territory, where she must face a devastating decision between duty and compassion."
 hero_text: "Explore the Depths of The Edenbound"
 trailer_file: "trailer.mp4"